decidim/decidim/docs/customization/maps.md

 For the dynamic map functionality, you should primarily use a service provider that is compatible with the [Leaflet library][link-leaflet] that comes with Decidim.
-You can also integrate to other services but it will cause more work.
+You can also integrate to services that are not compatible with Leaflet but it will cause you more work.

-Please note that you don't necessarily need to create your own dynamic maps utility if your service provider is compatible with the [`Decidim::Map::Provider::DynamicMap::Osm`][link-code-osm-dynamic] provider.
-In order to configure your custom service provider with that refer to the [maps and geocoding configuration][link-docs-maps-osm] documentation.
+Please note that you don't necessarily need to create your own dynamic maps utility if your service provider is already compatible with the [`Decidim::Map::Provider::DynamicMap::Osm`][link-code-osm-dynamic] provider.
+In order to configure your custom OSM compatible service provider take a look at the [maps and geocoding configuration][link-docs-maps-osm] documentation.

-If your service provider is somehow different from the defaults, you can start with an empty dynamic map provider utility by creating the following class:
+If your service provider is not fully compatible with the default OSM provider, you can start writing your customizations by creating an empty dynamic map provider utility with the following code:

 ```ruby
 module Decidim